- Data protection principles

 - Your legal rights

-JHS HEALTH AND SAFETY CONSULTANTS are on the Information Commissioner’s Office (ICO) licence register.
+JHS HEALTH AND SAFETY CONSULTANTS LTD are on the Information Commissioner’s Office (ICO) licence register.
 We respect your privacy and are committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.

 This privacy notice is provided in a layered format, so you can click through to the specific areas set out below.
 Alternatively, you can download a pdf version of the policy here [LINK]].
 Please also use the Glossary to understand the meaning of some of the terms used in this privacy notice.